njibhu/t3d/README.md

 This repository contains experimental and non-working code.
 Some of it is imported while other is work in progress.

-The two current main focuses are:
+The current main focus is:

 - Finishing the new parser written in TypeScript and integrate it with the library.
 This will allow for much easier maintenance as the game continues to be updated.

-- Get the explorer as functional and well working as Tyria3DApp used to be.

 ---